 Statue A (right) Inv.
 No. 467, Statue B (left) Inv.
 No. 1524.

-|The two over life-size marble statues and part of one of the inscribed bases were excavated in 1893 and 1894 near the Athenian Treasury, Delphi.
-The second base was discovered in 1907 built into a wall of the Roman baths.
+The first of the two over life-size marble statues, Statue A (right in the photo above), and part of its inscribed rectangular base were excavated in 1893 near the Athenian Treasury, Delphi, and the second statue, Statue B (left), was discovered in 1894.
+Parts of the second base was discovered in 1907, built into a wall of the Roman baths.

-Statue A (right in the photo above) is almost complete, and the soles of the feet on one of the bases allowed archaeologists to match them.
-Statue B (left) is more fragmentary and has been restored; the lower legs and part of the base are modern additions.
+Statue A is almost complete, and the soles of the feet on one of the bases allowed archaeologists to match them.
+Statue B is more fragmentary and has been restored; the lower legs and part of the base are modern additions.
 Both statues and bases are badly weathered, but the figures still have a remarkable intensity and presence, despite - or maybe because of - their exaggerated anatomies.

-The base of Statue A (Base B) is inscribed with the artist's signature [ΠΟΛΥ]ΜΕΔΕΣ ΕΠΟΙΗΣΕΗ ΑΡΓΕΙΟΣ ([Poly]medes of Argos made me; there are a number of varying readings of this signature, see photo below), and it is probable that both statues were made by the same sculptor.
+The base of Statue A (Base B) is inscribed with the artist's signature [ΠΟΛΥ]ΜΕΔΕΣ ΕΠΟΙΗΣΕΗ ΑΡΓΕΙΟΣ ([Poly]medes of Argos made me; there are a number of varying readings of this signature, see images below), and it is probable that both statues were made by the same sculptor.
 Another inscribed line and the inscription on the base of Statue B (Base A) are illegible.
 The perhaps optimistic reading of letters on Base A as part of the name Biton remains a subject of scholarly debate.

-The identification of the statues as depictions of the Argive heroes Kleobis and Biton appears to rest on the signature by an Argive sculptor and the questionable reading of Biton's name on Base A, tied to a mention of statues of the brothers by Herodotus .
+The identification of the statues as depictions of the Argive heroes Kleobis and Biton appears to rest on the signature by an Argive sculptor and the questionable reading of Biton's name on Base A, tied to a mention of statues of the brothers by Herodotus [see note 7].
 It should be noted that Herodotus was relating a story said to have been told by the Athenian statesman Solon to King Croesus of Lydia (it is doubted that these two men ever met); he did not write that he had seen these statues himself or that they still existed in his day.

 The theory that the statues were among several dedications to the Dioskouri in Delphi has also yet to be proved, and also rests on conjectural readings of the inscriptions.
 As in the case of many ancient Greek sculptures, especially Archaic kouroi and kore, without recognizable attributes asscociated with particular deities and other figures, positive identification remains elusive.